dyatelok/rcomp/README.md

 # rcomp
-Rust templates for competitive programming.
+Rust templates for competitive programming and just algorithms.
 In heavy development.

 There's some more libraries like [competitive-programming-rs](https://github.com/kenkoooo/competitive-programming-rs), but we're interested in implementing them by ourselves for maximal flexibility and understanding.